ome/omero-documentation/platform.rst

 also provides components for image importing, archiving, protocol recording, and user administration.
 OMERO consists of a Java server, several Java client applications, as well as Python and C++ bindings and a Django-based web application.
-See the OMERO `feature list <products/feature-list>`_.
+See the OMERO :plone:`feature list <products/feature-list>`.

 The OMERO server is built as a set of separate but linked subsystems.
 All imported image data is split into two types: binary pixel data is